kivyaaa/eversiege/README.md

 > _sawrams has been here_
 >
 > Certified Coopydood lover

+"Drew this guy as a furry and he probably hated me, i'll never know for sure.
+Technically has a fursona now ig" - kivya, probably.
+2025

 <!-- This bio was infected by Coopydood -->
 <!--the following links do not work except for dogrose, whatever that is ~NN -->
 ![1](https://rozbrajacz.futbol/permanent/eversiege-1.png)